 Let’s take a look at the pros and cons of some of the most popular materials:

-Cons: Marble is a porous surface so it will absorb liquids and stain and etch, meaning it needs to be resealed every year or two.
+Cons: Marble is a porous surface so it will absorb liquids & stain & etch, meaning it needs to be resealed every year or two.
 It gets nicked, cut, and scratched easily.
-Plus it’s the one of the most expensive materials you can pick for your countertops.
+Plus, it’s the one of the more expensive materials you can pick for your countertops.

-Pros: Quartz is the man-made version of marble, so you get the beauty of the real stuff, combined with great engineering that has gotten rid of the flaws, making quartz stain, scratch, head, acid, and impact resistant.
+Pros: Quartz is the man-made version of marble, so you get the beauty of the real stuff, combined with great engineering to get rid of the flaws, making quartz stain-, scratch-, heat-, acid-, and impact-resistant.
 It’s also a non-porous surface, so you don’t ever have to reseal it – you gotta love low maintenance.
+Plus, it comes in a variety of finishes (polished, matte, or concrete), and you can even find quartz that looks like granite, if that is your preference.

-We here at Square Deal Construction Company love quartz.
-We always include it as an option in our kitchen remodel estimates because we think it’s so great!
-If you like the look of marble, but you have a budget and you actually use your kitchen on a daily basis, quartz is probably the countertop for you.
-To see what your kitchen would look like with quartz, check out Cambria’s online app DragonVision, or if you have iOS, you can use the Cambria AR app.
+We here at Square Deal Construction love quartz!
+If you like the look of marble, but you have a budget, and you get messy in your kitchen on a daily basis, quartz is probably the countertop for you.
+To see what your kitchen would look like with quartz, check out Cambria’s online Kitchen Visualizer, or you can use the Cambria AR app on your phone.

 Pros: Granite comes in a huge variety of color options and variations, and it can be polished (shiny) or honed (matte).
 Once it’s been sealed, granite is non-porous so it’s easy to clean.
 It’s also mostly resistant to heat, cuts, and scratches.